michelc/QuickHtml/readme.md

 * `{{ changefreq }}` for page modification frequency (daily, weekly or monthly)
 * `{{ priority }}` for page priority (a value between 0.0 to 1.0)

+Variables `changefreq` and `priority` can also be defined at the page level to accept values specific to a page.

 ## Using QuickHtml